KristofferC/TimerOutputs.jl/README.md

 [![Build Status](https://travis-ci.com/KristofferC/TimerOutputs.jl.svg?branch=master)](https://travis-ci.com/KristofferC/TimerOutputs.jl) [![codecov](https://codecov.io/gh/KristofferC/TimerOutputs.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/KristofferC/TimerOutputs.jl)

 `TimerOutputs` is a small Julia package that is used to generate formatted output from timings made in different sections of a program.
-It's main functionality is the `@timeit` macro, similar to the `@time` macro in Base except one also assigns a label to the code section being timed.
+Its main functionality is the `@timeit` macro, similar to the `@time` macro in Base except one also assigns a label to the code section being timed.
 Multiple calls to code sections with the same label (and in the same "scope") will accumulate the data for that label.
-After the program has executed, it is possible to print a nicely formatted table presenting how much time, allocations and number of calls were made in each section.
+After the program has been executed, it is possible to print a nicely formatted table presenting how much time, allocations and number of calls were made in each section.
 The output can be customized as to only show the things you are interested in.

 If you find this package useful please give it a star.
 I like stars and it also helps me know where my development time is best spent.